Biden speaks with Netanyahu as Israeli and Palestinian violence pulls US focus back to Middle East - KION546

 The eviction situation, centered in the neighborhood of Sheikh Jarrah, has become a main flashpoint amid rising tensions in Jerusalem.
 Israeli police have clashed with Palestinians for several days, with Palestinians accusing Jewish nationalists of provoking the confrontations.

-Biden, who last spoke with Israeli Prime Minister Benjamin Netanyahu at the end of April following a deadly stampede at a religious celebration, has been watching the situation with concern, according to officials.
+Biden, who last spoke with Netanyahu at the end of April following a deadly stampede at a religious celebration, has been watching the situation with concern, according to officials.
 He has asked Sullivan and Blinken to engage directly with officials on the ground in Israel.

-On Tuesday, the White House said Biden had also sent a letter to Palestinian Authority President Mahmoud Abbas this week in response to a letter that Abbas had sent him earlier this year regarding the election.
+On Tuesday, the White House said Biden had also sent a letter to Abbas this week in response to a letter that Abbas had sent him earlier this year regarding the election.

 The Palestinian news agency said the letter “dealt with the latest political developments, current situations, and bilateral relations between the United States and the State of Palestine,” though a US National Security Council spokesperson said the missive was “part of this administration’s ongoing outreach with the Palestinian leadership on a range of issues of mutual interest, including ongoing efforts to de-escalate violence and restore calm.”